ctlewitt/tictactoe/README.md

     ii)Play against computer <br>
         a) This be very processing intensive.
 Might need to precompute game outcomes for computer's move selection.)<br>

-2) make an easier-to-beat computer player
-  A) Way computer could decide on next move
-    i) if computer can win in next move, do so ii) if human will win in next move, computer blocks ii) make random moves when no move "appeals"
-  B) Make levels
-    i) level 1: computer makes random moves ii) level 2: computer uses its turn to win when possible and moves randomly otherwise iii) level 3: computer wins when possible, blocks opponent otherwise, and otherwise moves randomly iv) level 4: computer is unbeatable, using minimax calculations to make moves, either beating or tying with opponent

 TODO: rename "two_player.py" since it includes code for playing against computer<br>